-Union Square is one of San Francisco’s major neighborhoods.
+I recommend staying in the neighborhood of Union Square.
+Union Square is near some of the coolest things to do in San Francisco.
 It has been described as “noisy, hectic, convenient, edgy, inconvenient, urban and fun”.
 From my observation, all those descriptors ring true.
 If you’re not ready, the ambiance of Union Square can knock you on your ass.
 But don’t let its funky reputation scare you away.

 Looking for hotels near Union Square San Francisco?
 Click here to check prices.

-I stayed at the coolest hotel in San Francisco.
-The Marker Hotel San Francisco is a short walk from Union Square.
+My favorite hotel to stay near Union Square is The Marker Hotel San Francisco.
 Click here for the best price.
 Oh, and it’s right down the street from a Starbucks.

-While you’re in the Union Square area stop by 140 Maiden Lane which is a men’s clothing shop called Isaia.
+- Frank Lloyd Wright in San Francisco – While you’re strolling down Maiden Lane stop by 140 Maiden Lane which is a men’s clothing shop called Isaia.
 The building is Frank Lloyd Wright’s prototype of New York City’s Guggenheim Museum.

 Looking for the perfect thing to do in Houston, Texas?
 Click here to check out ” CityPass Houston – The Best Way to Tour” by Calculated Traveller

-Victorian-style houses are everywhere in San Francisco but these particular houses are famous from the TV show “Full House”.
+8. The thing to see in San Francisco for free – Victorian-style houses are everywhere in San Francisco but these particular houses are famous from the TV show “Full House”.
 Their location near the top of Steiner Street and Hayes makes this a great place to hang out for a few and take in the view of San Francisco.
 Use your Muni Day Pass and take the number 21 bus up Hayes Street or see it as part of a tour.
-I recommend the San Francisco City Tour with pick up and drop off service from your hotel.
-Click here for the price of the tour and more information.

-Shop for souvenirs, eat some amazing Asian fare.
+9. Things to buy in San Francisco?
+Shop for souvenirs and eat some amazing Asian fare.
 Crowded as hell so if you’re claustrophobic just look at the Gate from the corner of Grant and Bush Street.